Ott Tänak: 2023

-For 2023 season Ott returned to his old team M-Sport and driving with Ford Puma Rally1 car.
+For 2023 season, Tänak returned to his old team M-Sport and driving with Ford Puma Rally1 car.
 In his first rally of 2023 with Puma he achieved fifth place from Monte Carlo Rally.
-The second round, Rally Sweden, saw Ott Tänak and Martin Järveoja take an early lead, before losing it to Craig Breen and James Fulton on Friday evening.
+The second round, Rally Sweden, saw Tänak and Martin Järveoja take an early lead, before losing it to Craig Breen and James Fulton on Friday evening.
 However, Tänak and Järveoja fought back on Saturday evening, and won the event.
 This was his first win with Ford Puma Rally1 car.

-Next rally in Mexico was a disappointment for Ott Tänak after losing a lots of time on Friday but still managed to finish the rally in eighth place.
+Next rally in Mexico was a disappointment for Tänak after losing a lots of time on Friday but still managed to finish the rally in eighth place.
 Croatia Rally was an emotional rally after Craig Breen had lost his life during testing for Croatia Rally.
 Tänak scored an emotional second place in Croatia rally.
 From that point the real misfortune began, one failure after another and poor reliability of Ford Puma ended his championship hopes.
 Tänak got his revenge at the Rally Chile where he scored his final victory with M–Sport.